Staff and Board Directory

 A firm believer in community partnerships and the arts as an economic driver, Ryan was a key part of the coalition responsible for the passage of Rhode Island's $35-million Cultural Facilities Bond in November.
 The passage of this unprecedented program awarded to the Chorus of Westerly $1,054,200 for renovation work on their organization home, the George Kent Performance Hall.
 Locally, Ryan also co-founded the Westerly Regional Arts Partnership, a new arts collaborative created to promote and support the Westerly region's creative sector.

-In addition to his work with the Chorus, Ryan is also a visiting professor in the Music Department at Wheaton College teaching arts administration, serves on the Board of Directors of the professional vocal ensemble, Lorelei, and is an alumni Class Gift Chair for Wheaton College.
+In addition to his work with the Chorus, Ryan is also a visiting professor in the music department at Wheaton College (Norton, Massachusetts) teaching arts administration, serves on the Board of Directors and Finance Committee of the professional vocal ensemble, Lorelei, and is an alumni Class Gift Chair for Wheaton College.
 In January 2015, Ryan was appointed a fellow in the inaugural cohort of the new EmcArts national program, Arts Leaders as Cultural Innovators, a program he has recently completed.

 Ryan holds degrees from Boston University and Wheaton College, Massachusetts.
-He resides in North Attleborough, Massachusetts, and commutes daily to Westerly.
-Ryan and his wife, Alisa, are the proud parents of two sons, Charles and Joshua.
+He resides in Massachusetts and commutes daily to Westerly.
+Ryan and his wife, Alisa, are the proud parents of two sons.